Racial nationalism

 Racial nationalism is an ideology that advocates a racial definition of national identity.
 Racial nationalism seeks to preserve "racial purity" of a nation through policies such as banning race mixing and the immigration of other races.
-In order to create a justification for such policies, racial nationalism often promotes eugenics, and advocates political and legislative solutions based on eugenic and other racial theories.
+To create a justification for such policies, racial nationalism often promotes eugenics, and advocates political and legislative solutions based on eugenic and other racial theories.